Mastermind Value Investing Course: Claim Rs 6500 Discount

 Many years ago, my friend Ric Kayne pointed out that “95% of all financial history happens within two standard deviations of normal, and everything interesting happens outside of two standard deviations.”
 Arguably, bubbles and crashes fall outside of two standard deviations, but they are the events that create and eliminate the greatest fortunes.
 We can’t know much in advance about their nature or dimensions.
 Or about rare, exogenous events like pandemics.

-Listening to and believing people who seem to know what will happen with businesses and stocks as we move through a rare (three standard deviations) event like Covid-19 is what Marks warns us against.
+Listening to and believing people who seem to know what will happen with businesses and stocks as we move through rare (three standard deviations) events like Covid-19 and now the Russia-Ukraine crisis is what Marks warns us against.
 Simply because no one has any idea, and especially those who claim to have some such idea(s).